xstone93/scientific-work/README.md

 I also had the honor to work with talented Bachelor and Master students and (co-)supervise their thesis:

 **Master Students**
+- David Eckhard (2023) - *Design and Development of a Collaborative Multiplayer Environment for Programming Education*
 - David Kerschbaumer (2023) - *The Code to Success: Developing a Student Source Code Analysis Tool to Predict Course Performance and Identify Key Concepts in Programming Education*
 - Michael Umfahrer (2023) - *Development and Implementation of SMAwT - An Online Learning Module to foster Social Media Literacy*
 - Martin Sackl (2021) - *Improving Human-Computer Interactions in a Game-Based Learning Environment*
 - Anil Kumar Tilanthe (2021) - *Development of a Learning Analytics Application for a Coding Learning Game*

+**Bachelor Students**
+- Anton Domonkos (2024) - *MessbAR – Entwicklung und Evaluation einer Augmented Reality App im Größenbereich Längen* [Paper PriMaMedien'24]
+- Ratko Savic (2023) - Analyzing Social Networks and Learning Content on a Discussion Forum of an Introductory Programming MOOC in Higher Education [Paper LWMOOCS'23]
+- Mario Skedelj (2023) - Usability Evaluierung einer progressiven Business Web-Applikation mittels Usability Framework
+- Azra Bajramovioc (2023) - *Playing Video Games to Learn Computational Thinking?
+A Case Study of Game-Based Learning in Secondary CS Education* [ICL'23 Paper]
+- Matthias Hülser (2022) - Designing and Implementation of a Mobile Streaming Platform for the Austrian Red Cross
+- Christoph Schatz (2022) - Analyzing Behavioral Patterns in an Introductory Programming MOOC at University Level  [Paper LWMOOCS'22 Conference]

 # Research

+## Reserach Vision
+Motivated by [Shriram Krishnamurthi](https://cs.brown.edu/~sk/) I strongly favor the concept of having a reserach vision rather than a narrowly defined reserach area.
+My scientific "home base" lies at the intersection of  **technology** and **education**, which consititues the core of my research engeavors.
+Since **Data** affects my everyday life, my reserach vision turns around data:

+*Data is omnipresent, people generate it every day; it depicts our complex reality.
+Learning is ubiquitous; people learn every day; it is the basis for positive change.
+How can data and learning be linked to bring positive change?*

+## Research projects

+This (non-exhaustive) list of my latest (reserach) projects shows what I am interested in:

+- [PM Stocket](https://pm-stocket.at/) - The PM Stocket is a tool that is used since 2021 in the course *Project Management* at Graz University of Technology.
+The tool was introduced to engage students into various activities within this class (but also beyond the scope of the course).
+The tool was evaluated every academic year and improved further to provide students with a motivating platform to learn and collaborate.
+- [SMAwT](https://smawt.codislabgraz.org/) - The *Social Media Awareness Training* (SMAwT) is an interdisciplianry reserach project with teachers, educators, software developers, and reserachers from several areas.
+The aim of this tool is (and was) to train secondary school children in social media skills.
+The usage of the training was accompanied by a reserach study on how social media affects kids everyday life.
+- [sCool](https://scool.codislabgraz.org/) - The educational video game sCool was my entry point into academia and research.
+Based on the idea, that kids learn coding by working with a video game, the tool was developed furhter and improved in several Bachelor's and Master's thesis.

+## Publications

+I maintain my publications within a Google Docs [publication list](https://docs.google.com/document/d/1tQNeT14SvJLDQMYDtfQeuHtdW_vwFraIA8bpwHQnCPM/edit?usp=sharing)

-I liked to use [Research Gate](https://www.researchgate.net/profile/Alexander-Steinmaurer-3) for a while to manage all my publications.
-But as with almost every social network, it requires active maintenance, which takes some time.
+Before that, I liked to use [Research Gate](https://www.researchgate.net/profile/Alexander-Steinmaurer-3) for a while to manage all my publications.
+But as with almost every social network, it requires quite active maintenance, which takes some time.
 Even though RG has some good functionality to support you as much as possible, I ended up using mainly [Google Scholar](https://scholar.google.com/citations?hl=de&user=vERJIRAAAAAJ) instead.
 There you can find all my (recent) papers.

-Furthermore, I have a [publication list](https://docs.google.com/document/d/1tQNeT14SvJLDQMYDtfQeuHtdW_vwFraIA8bpwHQnCPM/edit?usp=sharing) on Google Docs.
+## Working with me?

 If you are interested in my research area and would like to discuss your ideas for a Bachelor's or Master's thesis, I would love to hear from you - drop me an email (alexander.steinmaurer@it-u.at).
 Ensure that this email also contains some first serious thoughts on the topic, including an interesting problem/question you would like to answer (you do not have to come up with a solution/implementation, a good question is a perfect starting point!)

-[Here](https://xstone93.github.io/sci-work/#/) I also try to collect some useful resources and give you some advice.
-Make sure to check this page; It explains the different stages of research projects (as part of a thesis).
+# Useful Resources
+- [Scientific Working](https://xstone93.github.io/sci-work/#/) - As part of my seminar/workshop on *Introduction to Scientific Working* at Graz University of Technology, I started a webpage with helpful guidance and resources.
+This page will be steadily growing and maintained.